Clinical scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 As your career develops, you're likely to take on a more supervisory role with responsibility for the work of your department or major departmental section.
 Progression to consultant and then deputy head or head of department involves further training and is likely to involve the management of a large department or major departmental section.
 It's possible to gain a senior position by making a significant contribution in your area of expertise.

-There are opportunities to develop your career through clinical research and training students.
-You can also get involved with professional bodies, taking on external professional roles or moving into advisory roles with government departments and related non-governmental public bodies.
+There are opportunities to move into clinical research or to get involved in training and registration assessments.
+You can also develop your career by getting involved with professional bodies, taking on external professional roles or moving into advisory roles with government departments and related non-governmental public bodies.